-As soon as you get back, you must fill out a Personal Expense Account form for the Business Office, including all relevant receipts.
+As soon as you get back, you must complete a Personal Expense Account, including all relevant receipts.
 Please contact Kathy Hertzler (717-358-3982) to make an appointment to review your expenses and receipts.

 F-1 international students using Marshall funding for an US based internship will need to work with the Office of International Programs to obtain Curricular Practical Training employment authorization.
 This means that an Internship for Credit will have to be arranged for .5 credit minimally and the internship must be directly related to the student's major.

 Q1: Can I use my Grant for a study abroad program, including one sponsored by F&M?

 A: No, but you can propose an additional project as a component of the study abroad program.
 Marshall Fellow money can be used to pay for something that significantly enriches the experience of a credit-bearing course or program, not as a way to pay for a credit-bearing course or program.

 Q2: Can I use my Grant for programs that develop particular skills, such as a language enhancement program, field program, a music camp, or a social science or scientific methodology program?